ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/2-Install.md

 :::info
 ## **Requirements**
 - ~ 60 GB of space for the modlist
-- A legally obtained copy of TES3: Morrowind Game of the Year Edition (while a Steam global copy is safest, any copy should do), **installed and launched vanilla from Steam at least once**
+- A legally obtained copy of TES3: Morrowind Game of the Year Edition (while a Steam global copy is safest, any copy should do), **installed and launched vanilla at least once**
 - [Wabbajack](https://www.wabbajack.org/)
 - A Nexus Account (Premium recommended; drastically increases install speed)
 :::